ipratiklathiya/pra_Lathiya_WEB601Assignments_MyFavouriteSongs-/Pratik.md

 alos i Ensure that the id number for the content is automatically being set by the simulated server, not manually by the front end code.

+Using the message service  for display a message after content is successfully added to the ContentList.also, Make sure that the new item is displayed on the page, even with the pipes applied.